 Ban and Unban IP Addresses Manually

-Once Fail2Ban is configured, you can manage IP bans using the fail2ban-client command.
+Manage IP bans using the fail2ban-client command.
 Manual ban management lets you block known threats proactively or unban legitimate users who triggered false positives.
-You may need sudo privileges, depending on your setup.

 Ban an IP Address Manually